unsaved/sn-developer/README.md

 (There is a commented out test for instance of name "x").
 "resources/upload-wsop.js" contains the JavaScript code for the service.

+# Setup and Usage

+When you run snUpload and snVersions, they will tell you the environmental variables that you need to set.

 lintSnScriptlet and snUpload (unless you use -n switch to skip syntax/lint checking) require setup of ESLint RC files.
 You can use "lintSnScriptlet -s" to create a sample ".eslintrc.json" file that you should edit and adjust according to the comments in it.

-To start managing a new soure file with snUpload, it usually makes sense to
+To start managing a new source file with snUpload, it usually makes sense to
 1. Make sure it's covered correctly by your .eslintrc.json file(s).
    Add to overrides/files lists or whatever is necessary.
 1. Add an entry to "upadatemap.txt"